-Pole and Line: A line with hook, attached to a pole.
-This gear includes rod and reel.
+Pole and Line (which includes rod and reel): A line with hook, attached to a pole.

 Possession Limit: The maximum number of a species of game, fish or other animals that may be possessed at one time.

 Purse Seine: A net with flotation on the corkline adequate to support the net in open water without touching bottom with a rope or wire cable strung through rings attached along the bottom edge to close the bottom of the net.